-- Weak claim: the senses are insufficient for knowledge. - We use the senses to gather information - ► In conjunction with reasoning, which is purely mental, we arrive at knowledge. - Fairly uncontroversial - Strong claim: the senses are irrelevant to knowledge. - Knowledge of physical objects comes from the intellect (or mind) alone. - Any information we get from the senses does not rise to the level of knowledge. - We can believe that the chair is blue, but we can never know this. - We know that the wax can take more forms than we could possibly imagine: more shapes, more sizes. - We don't see potential colors. - Our knowledge that there are other potential shapes and colors must go beyond anything that could come from the senses. - Two different types of beliefs about the wax. - ► It has a particular shape, color, and other sense properties. - not knowledge - It can take on innumerably many different forms. - knowledge the mind is known better than the body
+- Weak claim: the senses are insufficient for knowledge. - We use the senses to gather information - ▶ In conjunction with reasoning, which is purely mental, we arrive at knowledge. - Fairly uncontroversial - ▶ But it's not Descartes's claim. - Strong claim: the senses are irrelevant to knowledge. - Knowledge of physical objects comes from the intellect (or mind) alone. - · This is Descartes's claim. - Any information we get from the senses does not rise to the level of knowledge. - ▶ We can believe that the chair is blue, but we can never know this. - ▶ We know that the wax can take more forms than we could possibly imagine. - more shapes - more sizes - We don't see potential colors. - Our knowledge that there are other potential shapes and colors must go beyond anything that could come from the senses. - Two different types of beliefs about the wax. - ▶ It has a particular shape, color, and other sense properties. - not knowledge - It can take on innumerably many different forms. - knowledge the mind is known better than the body